Actindo-AG/Documentation/Core1Platform/UsingCore1/01a_UserSetupActindo.md

 The secure access to Actindo can be granted by using the *Multi-Factor Authentication (MFA)*.
 The *MFA authentication* method requires two or more verification factors to log in to an application or website.
 Actindo uses the *YubiKey* as a second factor for the two-factor authentication, using the *Universal Second Factor (U2F)* standard.
 The Multi-Factor Authentication (MFA) offers the following benefits:
-- Increased security in the login process and with third parties.
+- Increased security in the login process and with third parties
-- Increased security of the user's identity.
+- Increased security of the user's identity
-- Better access control.
+- Better access control
-- Reduction of password risks.
+- Reduction of password risks

-For the U2F setup of an Actindo account, a user-side setup as well as an administrator-side setup is necessary.
+For the U2F setup of an Actindo account, you need to set up U2F as a user.
+Additionally, your administrator has to activate your user for U2F.
 As a user, you need to define several settings within your Actindo account to add *U2F* with the *YubiKey* as a login method.
+After the registration, the *YubiKey* as a login method is valid for all Actindo accounts, which means for the main account as well as for the sandboxes.

 #### Prerequisites